 Syncplicity’s data governance model is especially appealing to large enterprises with business operations and employees located around the globe.
 Mid-sized enterprises that do not have the resources to manage a hybrid cloud are excited to have a regional cloud storage layer that allows them to rapidly deploy and scale.

-While model clauses and binding corporate rules provide the legal framework for meeting European Data Privacy Regulations, Syncplicity’s Hybrid Cloud and EU Cloud Storage provides customers the highest level of control over the physical and logical security of their data.
+While model clauses and binding corporate rules provide the legal framework for meeting European Data Privacy Regulations, Syncplicity by Axway’s Hybrid Cloud and EU Cloud Storage provides customers the highest level of control over the physical and logical security of their data.

 The feature is generally available and included with Personal, Business, and Enterprise Edition.
 Additional details on how to configure EU Cloud Storage for your account are available here.

 While we have consistently led the EFSS market in offering true security and privacy controls, we are excited to add EU Cloud Storage as the latest component in our architecture.
 Combined with our policy driven hybrid cloud, group-based security policies, integrated rights management, and zero-content-knowledge StorageVault Authentication, EU Cloud Storage is an integral part of a multi-layered approach to data governance, privacy, and security.